MyParcelCOM/json-schema-form-builder/README.md

 ### Meta Fields

-While JSON Schema is effective for laying out form structures, it has limitations in the information it allows to specify.
-To address this, properties that fall outside the scope of the JSON Schema specification will be stored as meta-fields.
+While `JSON Schema` is effective for laying out form structures, it has limitations in the information it allows to specify.
+To address this, properties that fall outside the scope of the `JSON Schema` specification will be stored as meta-fields.
-In this library, these fields will be defined using the `Meta.php`.
-This class currently supports the following:
+Setting these fields is handled using the `Meta.php` which currently supports the following:

 - `help`: A string that describes the purpose of the field.
 - `label_translations`: Translations for the label of the field. (the non-translated label is stored as the